The FoNS Residential Programme: Facilitating the development of person-centred cultures

 Previous experience needed: All that is needed is an openness to experiencing new ways of learning and an enthusiasm for exploring person-centred ways of working.

-How to register: Download the brochure, read the terms and conditions, complete a registration form with full invoicing details and email to [email protected].
+How to register: Download the brochure, read the terms and conditions below, complete a registration form with full invoicing details and email to [email protected].

 Is funding available: Most participants are funded by their trusts or employers.
 In some cases, participants have accessed funds from their trust charity.

-This programme is designed for any health and social care practitioners who are interested in the transformation of care, services and workplace cultures so that they are person-centred.
+This programme is designed for any health and social care practitioners who are interested in the transformation of teams, services and cultures of care so that they are person-centred.

 Participants may be:

-• Clinical and team leaders, educators or researchers, nurses, therapists or doctors etc.
+• Clinical and team leaders, educators or researchers, nurses and midwives, allied health professionals and doctors etc.

-• Involved in, or responsible for, leading and facilitating clinical teams, person-centred ways of working, evidence-based care, practice development, transformation of services, quality improvement, practice education and strategic planning
+• Involved in, or responsible for, leading (or aspiring to lead) and facilitating health and care teams, person-centred ways of working, practice development, transformation of services, quality improvement, practice education, professional advocacy and strategic planning and leadership

 • Working in any area of health or social care, in the UK or internationally